DivineLeafBird/divineleafbird/README.md

 ### Hi there, I am Kassim Yahya! :wave:
-I'm a Junior Software Engineer passionate about building web and mobile applications.
-My technology stack consists of MongoDB, PostgreSQL, MySQL Express.js, React.js, Node.js, Next.js, React Native, Expo and EAS.
+Passionate about building web and mobile applications.
+My technology stack consists of MongoDB, PostgreSQL, MySQL, Express.js, React.js, Node.js, Next.js, React Native, Expo and EAS.
 I also have experience in IT support and UX design.
 ### 🔭 I’m currently working on...

 - Building responsive web applications with React and Next.js